-BiOrion’s bicyclic peptides can be conjugated to functional groups such as radionuclides, for imaging diagnostics, or (existing) antifibrotic drugs, for antifibrotic therapy.
-These bicyclic peptide-drug conjugates bind with medium-affinity to PDGF-ß-receptors without interfering in the PDGF signaling cascade.
-Side effects and off-target effects are therefore excluded.
-After binding to PDGF-ß-receptors on myofibroblasts, the bicyclic peptide-drug conjugates are internalized and have their intended intracellular effect.
-The PDGF-ß-receptor is therefore used as a Trojan horse: only binding to the receptor to get internalized and accumulated into the myofibroblast, without any effect on PDGF signaling.
+BiOrion’s bicyclic peptides and single domain antibodies can be conjugated to functional groups such as radionuclides for PET-imaging diagnostics and targeted radiotherapy, or (existing) antifibrotic drugs, for antifibrotic therapy.
+The bicyclic peptide-drug conjugates and single domain antibody-drug conjugates bind to PDGF-ß-receptors without interfering in the PDGF signaling cascade.
+Adverse side effects and off-target effects are therefore unlikely.
+After binding to PDGF-ß-receptors on myofibroblasts, the bicyclic peptide-drug conjugates and single domain antibody-drug conjugates are internalized and have their intended intracellular effect.
+The PDGF-ß-receptor is therefore used as a Trojan horse: solely binding to the receptor to get internalized and accumulated into the myofibroblast, without any effect on PDGF signaling.

 BiOrion has developed a library of potential PDGF-ß-receptor targeted drug candidates, including cytokines, cytotoxic drugs, adenovirus vectors, whether or not encapsulated in liposomal nanoparticles.

 The receptor-binding bicyclic peptide or single domain antibody can be labeled with a PET radionuclide, here Gallium-68, for PET imaging diagnostic purposes.
 When labeled with a radio-toxic radionuclide, here Lutetium-177, the receptor-bearing cells will be damaged from radiation and eliminated.
 In both approaches, the receptor binding peptide or antibody can be identical.
 Only the radionuclide needs to be changed.